imandra-ai/imandrax-vscode/README.md

 ![Progress window](assets/readme-2.png)

-The installer is generally silent, but if you want to see the output, it's available in VSCode's output window (and log files):
+The installer is generally silent, but if you want to see the output, it's available in VSCode's output window and log files:

 ![Log view](assets/readme-5.png)